SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 The application has several performance characteristics to be aware of:

 1. **Initial Load Time**:
-   - First startup is slow (~2-5 minutes) as model weights are loaded
+   - First startup is very fast (~1-2 seconds) as the smaller model weights are loaded
-   - First query is very slow (~7-8 minutes) as model layers are activated
+   - First query is reasonably fast (~4-5 seconds) with the optimized model

 2. **Memory Usage**:
-   - Uses disk offloading to manage memory for large models
+   - Uses int8 quantization for efficient CPU inference
-   - Only a portion of model layers are kept in GPU memory
+   - The smaller model (Qwen2-0.5B-Instruct) requires much less memory than larger alternatives

 3. **Caching Impact**:
-   - Enabling Redis caching dramatically improves repeat query performance
+   - Enabling Redis caching dramatically improves repeat query performance (milliseconds vs seconds)
-   - Without caching, query processing still improves after initial calls
+   - Without caching, query processing still takes ~4-5 seconds per query

-4. **Apple Silicon Specifics**:
-   - Uses Metal Performance Shaders (MPS) backend on Apple Silicon
-   - Model compilation on first run optimizes for the M4 Max Neural Engine
+4. **Robust JSON Parsing**:
+   - Multi-method approach to extract valid JSON from model outputs
+   - Validation and correction of parsed data against query terms

 For production deployment, consider:
-- Using a smaller model for faster response times
-- Implementing model quantization to reduce memory requirements
-- Pre-warming the model with common queries at startup
+- Fine-tuning the model on domain-specific data for better accuracy
+- Implementing a worker pool for parallel query processing
 - Setting up a Redis cluster for distributed caching
+- Monitoring query patterns to optimize prompt templates

+## Important Notes

+- **Python Version:** The project is configured to use Python 3.12 due to compatibility with PyTorch and Transformers.
+- **Performance:** The service has been optimized for speed and efficiency:
+  - Uses the smaller Qwen2-0.5B-Instruct model instead of the larger Qwen2-7B
+  - Implements int8 quantization for efficient CPU inference
+  - Model loading typically takes 1-2 seconds
+  - First query processing takes 4-5 seconds
+  - Subsequent identical queries using Redis caching respond in milliseconds
+- **Redis:** Redis caching is enabled by default in Docker Compose and properly configured to use environment variables.
+- **JSON Parsing:** The service implements robust JSON parsing with multiple fallback methods and validation to ensure reliable query understanding.
+- **Prompt Template:** The service uses an optimized prompt template specifically designed for furniture query parsing.